Scaling limits of Markov branching trees and Galton-Watson trees conditioned on the number of vertices with out-degree in a given set: Models of trees

 \subsection{Trees as metric measure spaces}

-The trees we have been talking about can naturally be considered as metric spaces with the graph metric.
-That is, the distance between to vertices is the number of edges on the path connecting them.
+The trees under consideration can naturally be considered as metric spaces with the graph metric.
+That is, the distance between two vertices is the number of edges on the path connecting them.
 Let $(t,d)$ be a tree equipped with the graph metric.
 For $a>0$, we define $at$ to be the metric space $(t,ad)$, i.e. the metric is scaled by $a$.
 This is equivalent to saying the edges have length $a$ rather than length $1$ in the definition of the graph metric.
 More, generally we can attach a positive length to each edge in $t$ and use these in the definition of the graph metric.
-Moreover, the trees we are dealing with are rooted so we consider $(t,d)$ as a pointed metric space with the root as the point.
+Moreover, the trees we are dealing with are rooted so we consider $(t,d)$ as a pointed metric space with the root as the distinguished point.
 Moreover, we are concerned with the vertices whose out-degree is in $A$, so we attach a measure $\mu_{\partial_A t}$, which is the uniform probability measure on $\partial_A t = \{v\in t : \deg(v)\in A\}$.
 If we have a random tree $T$, this gives rise to a random pointed metric measure space $(T,d,\textrm{root},\mu_{\partial_AT})$.
 To make this last concept rigorous, we need to put a topology on pointed metric measure spaces.
 This is hard to do in general, but note that the pointed metric measure spaces that come from the trees we are discussing are compact.

-Let $\M$ be the set of equivalence classes of compact pointed metric measure spaces (equivalence here being up to point and measure preserving isometry).
-It is worth pointing out that $\M$ actually is a set in the sense of ZFC, though this takes some work to show.
+Let $\M$ be the set of equivalence classes of compact pointed metric measure spaces (equivalence here being up to isometries that preserve the distinguished point and the measure).
+It is worth pointing out that $\M$ actually is a set in the sense of Zermelo-Fraenkel set theory with the axiom of choice, though this takes some work to show (more precisely, there exists a set $\M$ of compact pointed metric measure spaces such that every compact pointed metric measure space is equivalent to exactly one element of $\M$).
 We metrize $\M$ with the pointed Gromov-Hausdorff-Prokhorov metric (see \cite{HaMi10}).
 Fix $(X,d,\rho,\mu), (X',d',\rho,\mu') \in \M$ and define

 where the first infimum is over metric spaces $(M,\delta)$, the second infimum if over isometric embeddings $\phi$ and $\phi'$ of $X$ and $X'$ into $M$, $\delta_H$ is the Hausdorff distance on compact subsets of $M$, and $\delta_P$ is the Prokhorov distance between the pushforward $\phi_*\mu$ of $\mu$ by $\phi$ and the pushforward $\phi'_*\mu'$ of $\mu'$ by $\phi'$.
 Again, the definition of this metric has potential to run into set-theoretic difficulties, but they are not terribly difficult to resolve.